Immerse yourself in history at majestic Drumlanrig Castle.

 Spend a day exploring the estate on foot and you can choose from short trails to more strenuous way marked paths.
 The numerous trails, which range from 1.5km to 7km, follow an extensive network of paths and tracks.
 Or why not explore the scenic cycle tracks and off-road mountain bike trails?
 There is a trail to suit every ability and interest from technical single-track routes, to swooping family trails through the beautiful Drumlanrig woodlands, to scenic country back roads.
 Bikes and trailer hire is available.

-Alternatively, join one of the estate's knowledgeable rangers on a walk or Land Rover tour to discover the estate's wild landscapes, diverse natural history and flora and fauna.
-Along the way keep a look out for otters, red squirrels and birds of prey as well as some of the estate’s most impressive trees including the Drumlanrig Sycamore – one of the oldest in the country – and the very first Douglas Fir to be planted in the UK.
+Alternatively discover the estate's wild landscapes, diverse natural history and flora and fauna.
+Keep a look out for otters, red squirrels and birds of prey as well as some of the estate’s most impressive trees including the Drumlanrig Sycamore – one of the oldest in the country – and the very first Douglas Fir to be planted in the UK.

 After all that hard work, sit back and relax in the Tearoom or browse the Gift Shop and Stableyard Studios where you'll find local shop-makers and crafts people.